 That if people no longer make you happy or stop making an effort, you need to let them go, even if it feels painful and you have known them for a long time.
 It’s something it took me a long time to realise, and it hurt a lot.

 I believe each friendship we have gives us something different and unique, and as long as that friendship makes you feel good about yourself and makes you better as a person, that you should hang onto them.

-Final Thoughts On Being Back Home:
+Final Thoughts On Returning Back Home After Travelling:

 If you’re staying back at home for a while, anything could happen!
 You could meet someone, get an awesome new job or place to live, all within a few weeks!
 The sky is the limit!

 And who is to say staying at home is boring?!
 Life at home after travelling CAN be just as fun as when you’re on the road travelling – even more exciting sometimes!

 Or getting an exciting job can be just as fun (and you’ll be making money, not constantly spending it like you do when you travel!).
 Plus you can always do a job that is travel related!

 It all comes down to your outlook on life, and if you have a positive outlook and positive affirmations, you will be attracted to good things.
 When you notice and are thankful for the small things in life, good things will come your way.

-Like this post?
+Like this post on returning home after travelling?
 Pin it!